 A National Board can refer a matter to a tribunal for hearing.
 This happens only when the allegations involve the most serious unprofessional conduct (professional misconduct), and a National Board believes suspension or cancellation of the practitioner’s registration may be warranted.

-Under the National Law1, a National Board must refer a matter about a registered health practitioner or student to a tribunal if the Board reasonably believes that the practitioner has behaved in a way that constitutes professional misconduct*; or the practitioner’s registration was improperly obtained because the Board was given false or misleading information.
-The Board must also refer the matter to a tribunal if a panel established by the Board requires the Board to do so (see also the panels information sheet).
+Under the National Law1, a National Board must refer a matter about a registered health practitioner or student to a tribunal if the National Board reasonably believes that the practitioner has behaved in a way that constitutes professional misconduct*; or the practitioner’s registration was improperly obtained because the National Board was given false or misleading information.
+The National Board must also refer the matter to a tribunal if a panel established by the National Board requires it to do so (see also the panels information sheet).

 * Professional misconduct includes one or more instances of unprofessional conduct that amounts to conduct substantially below the standard reasonably expected of a registered health practitioner of an equivalent level of training or experience; and conduct inconsistent with the practitioner being a fit and proper person to hold registration in the profession.

 There are tribunals in each state and territory (listed below) and the National Board must refer a matter to the tribunal in the state or territory where the behaviour occurred.
 If the behaviour occurs in more than one state or territory, the responsible tribunal is the one where the practitioner’s principal place of practice is located.

 A National Board, through AHPRA, will give the notifier and the practitioner or student to whom the matter relates written notice that it has referred a matter to a tribunal.